reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-07-v2.md

 #### Task 1: Create an IoT Edge Device Identity in IoT Hub using Azure CLI

 1. On the Azure portal toolbar, to open the **Azure Cloud Shell**, click **Cloud Shell**.

-   The Cloud Shell button is to the right of the search field and has an icon that appears to represent a command prompt.

-   A Cloud Shell window will open near the bottom of the display screen.

       ![](./media/az11-37.png)